East Central Illinois Master Naturalist

 Grand Prairie Friends

-Grand Prairie Friends is volunteer-led, not-for-profit, conservation organization and land trust committed to preserving and restoring tallgrass prairie, wetlands, and woodlands in east-central Illinois.
-Volunteers are needed to steward sites, remove invasive species, collect seed, plant native species, participate as citizen scientists, and participate in education and community outreach.
+Grand Prairie Friends is a volunteer-led, not-for-profit conservation organization and land trust committed to preserving and restoring tallgrass prairie, wetlands, and woodlands in east-central Illinois.
+Volunteers are needed to steward sites, remove invasive species, collect seeds, plant native species, participate as citizen scientists, and participate in education and community outreach.
 Opportunities to serve on the GPF Board of Directors or be a member of committees are also available.
 Volunteers with marketing and communication skills are also needed.

 Headwaters Invasive Plant Partnership (HIPP)

-The Headwaters Invasive Plant Partnership works to stop the spread of invasive plants that are already in central Illinois and block the flow of invasive plants entering the area.
-Volunteers can assist by physically removing invasive species; raising awareness in the community and recommending alternatives; establishing partnerships with garden managers, garden centers and nursery professionals; and working with government officials to implement appropriate policies.
+The Headwaters Invasive Plant Partnership works to stop the spread of invasive plants already in central Illinois and block the flow of invasive plants entering the area.
+Volunteers can assist by physically removing invasive species, raising awareness in the community and recommending alternatives, establishing partnerships with garden managers, garden centers, and nursery professionals, and working with government officials to implement appropriate policies.

 The Idea Store

 The Idea Store is Central Illinois’ Premier Eco-Edu-Art Creative Reuse Marketplace.
 Volunteering at The Idea Store is a great way to meet and work with some of the area’s most creative artists, educators, and innovators.
-All proceeds from The Idea Store go toward expanding their mission of fostering education, creativity, environmental stewardship, and community, donating your time and talent benefits everyone.
+All proceeds from The Idea Store go toward expanding its mission of fostering education, creativity, environmental stewardship, and community; donating your time and talent benefits everyone.

 Land Conservation Foundation

 The Land Conservation Foundation is a not-for-profit land trust founded in 2003.
-LCF’s mission is to preserve and restore natural communities, to create interconnected corridors, to provide wildlife habitat, and connect people and nature for future generations.
-LCF has a wide range of volunteer opportunities for Master Naturalists or other interested members of the public.
-There are three general categories of these activities: Stewardship, Outdoor Education, and Social Media/Graphic Arts.
+CF’s mission is to preserve and restore natural communities, create interconnected corridors, provide wildlife habitat, and connect people and nature for future generations.
+CF has many volunteer opportunities for Master Naturalists or other interested public members.
+Here are three general categories of these activities: Stewardship, Outdoor Education, and Social Media/Graphic Arts.

 Upper Sangamon River Conservancy

-The Upper Sangamon River Conservancy (USRC) was established in the Spring of 2009, growing out of a grassroots effort by community members who are concerned about the Sangamon River.
-USRC activities include river clean-ups, river monitoring, information and education displays at community events, and mussel surveys.
-Most importantly, perhaps, the group provides free access to canoes for members and it helps people get out on the river with regular paddling events.
-The USRC provides resources for anyone interested in finding out more about our Sangamon River.
+The Upper Sangamon River Conservancy (USRC) was established in the Spring of 2009, growing out of a grassroots effort by community members concerned about the Sangamon River.
+SRC activities include river clean-ups, monitoring, information and education displays at community events, and mussel surveys.
+Most importantly, perhaps, the group provides free access to canoes for members, and it helps people get out on the river with regular paddling events.
+The USRC provides resources for anyone interested in learning about our Sangamon River.

 Vermilion County Conservation District

-The Vermilion County Conservation District (VCCD) administers four county parks which include Forest Glen Preserve, Kennekuk, Lake Vermilion, and Heron County Parks.
+The Vermilion County Conservation District (VCCD) administers four county parks: Forest Glen Preserve, Kennekuk, Lake Vermilion, and Heron County Parks.
 All are unique in what they offer.
-The VCCD specializes not only in offering an array of recreational opportunities but also conservation education, special events, historical interpretation, and forestry research.
-Our parks contain six Illinois nature preserves and a state historical site.
+The VCCD specializes in offering an array of recreational opportunities and conservation education, special events, historical interpretation, and forestry research.
+Their parks contain six Illinois nature preserves and a state historical site.

 Body